-Full-time teaching assistants must take a minimum of 9 hours but not more than 12 hours at the 500- or 600-levels within the Department each semester (as mentioned above, SPAN 423 and 438 may be included within the minimum course load).
+Full-time teaching assistants must take a minimum of 9 hours but not more than 12 hours at the 500- or 600-levels within the Department each semester (SPAN 423 and 438 may be included within the minimum course load).
 Audits should be taken above the 9 hours.
-Problems courses (SPAN 551) and credits in excess of 12 per semester must be petitioned through the student's faculty mentor and the section head as well as the graduate committee.
-Language courses required by the program may be used to satisfy the minimum course requirement.
-During the semester in which the student takes the comprehensive examinations s/he must take a minimum of 6 hours of coursework with at least 1 credit hour being a graduate level course.
+Problems courses (SPAN 551) and credits in excess of 12 per semester must be petitioned through the graduate committee.
+Language courses required by the program may be used to satisfy hours of the minimum course requirement, as long as at least one graduate class is taken at the same time.
+During the semester in which the student takes the comprehensive examinations the student must take a minimum of 6 hours of coursework with at least 6 credit hours being at the graduate level.
 Half-time teaching assistants are required to take a minimum of 6 hours per semester within the Department at the levels mentioned above.
-If the student's program requires her/him to take courses outside the Department, s/he must secure prior approval of the student's faculty mentor and the section head.
+If the student's program requires them to take courses outside the Department, they must secure prior approval of the student's faculty mentor and the Graduate Director.